SACA Club Facilities Grant Program

 SACA/SANFL Strategic Facilities Survey for Associations and Clubs

-The South Australian Cricket Association (SACA) are partnering with the South Australian National Football League (SANFL) in a project aimed at developing a Strategic Facilities Plan for community cricket and football in South Australia.
+Ove rthe last 12 months, the South Australian Cricket Association (SACA) has partnered with the South Australian National Football League (SANFL) in a project aimed at developing a Strategic Facilities Plan for community cricket and football in South Australia.

-The SA Community Football League (SACFL) has secured state government funding to conduct the project and the SACA has been invited to be part of the strategy, given the close connection between the sports and the use of predominantly the same facilities around the state.
+The SA Community Football League (SACFL) secured state government funding to conduct the project and the SACA were invited to be part of the strategy, given the close connection between the sports and the use of predominantly the same facilities around the state.
 One Eighty Sport & Leisure Solutions (180 SLS) were engaged to conduct the project.

-The project has commenced under the guidance of a reference group including representatives from the Community Football League, SACA and 180SLS and it is anticipated the project will be completed in mid-2014.
-To gather the relevant data for this project it will require an extensive consultation process with the key stakeholders responsible for administering and conducting football and cricket.
+The project commenced under the guidance of a reference group including representatives from the Community Football League, SACA, the Office for Recreation and Sport, and 180SLS and the initial report has been delivered for consideration.
+By gathering the relevant data for this project through an extensive consultation process with the key stakeholders, a strategic document has been produced which identifies the key areas for cricket and football to coolaborate on joint facility developments.

-The survey links below have been designed to capture an extensive database of cricket facilities across the state whilst at the same time identifying some key issues facing cricket administrators.
+The survey link for clubs is still open below, and has been designed to capture an extensive database of cricket facilities across the state whilst at the same time identifying other key issues facing cricket administrators.

 Your responses to these surveys will be used to guide the SACA’s Club Facility Grant Program, and to plan the development and upgrade of shared cricket facilities in the future.